On the effective and automatic enumeration of polynomial permutation classes: Genome Rearrangement

 \end{footnotesize}

+There are a number of other well-studied block operations which model genome rearrangement.
 A \emph{prefix block transposition} is a special case of a block transposition in which the blocks must be at the beginning of the permutation.
 This method of rearrangement was first studied by Dias and Meidanis~\cite{dias:sorting-by-pref:}.
 The data for permutations which can be generated from the identity by $3$ or fewer prefix block transpositions is below; again, the polynomials are only valid for sufficiently large $n$. \begin{footnotesize}

 \end{footnotesize}

 A \emph{reversal} reverses one block in a permutation, thus transforming

 into